<> The Silent Victims of the Utah Black Hawk War

 by Phillip B Gottfredson author Black Hawk's Mission of Peace

-Until recently, however, I had rarely considered the emotional burden carried by the descendants of those who committed these injustices.
-Over the past month, I have met and spoken with some of them, and what they shared has affected me deeply.
+The silent victims of the Black Hawk War in Utah are often forgotten.
+Until recently, I hadn’t really thought about the emotional weight carried by the descendants of those responsible for these injustices.
+Over the past month, I met and talked with some of them, and what they shared moved me deeply.

 George E. Tinker wrote, "It is time we stop viewing these injustices as simply white processes and begin viewing them as human processes.
 It is time we apply the same yardstick to both groups--compassionately seeking to understand human actions in the past without flailing old wounds by "unabashedly" taking sides.
 Without confronting and owning our past, as white Americans, as Europeans, as American Indians, as African Americans, we cannot hope to overcome the past and generate a constructive, healing process, leading to a world of genuine, mutual respect among peoples, communities, and nations."
 But that "mutual respect" must begin by seeking to understand the history and human motivations of all these "peoples and communities, and nations" with a spirit of equity, balance, and compassion."